How to prepare yourself for death, for the moment when the consciousness leaves the body?

 First of all, observe your mind.

 Learn about it through meditation and other spiritual practices.
 During the dying process, the untrained mind usually follows uncontrollably, changing from moment to moment thoughts and emotions, experiencing alternately brightness and confusion.
-The cause of suffering is always sticking on the wrong idea of one’s “self”.
+The cause of suffering is always sticking to the wrong idea of one’s “self”.

 Death has countless causes.
-Either your time simply comes to an end, or it is suddenly brought about circumstances.
+Either your time simply comes to an end, or it is suddenly brought about by circumstances.

 How could you know that you will die soon?

-• When long-unseen relatives come to visit you suddenly, they will take great care of you and bring you various documents to sign;
+- When long-unseen relatives come to visit you suddenly, they will take great care of you and bring you various documents to sign;

-• When your friends start looking sad and enemies on the contrary start enjoying something;
+- When your friends start looking sad and enemies on the contrary start enjoying something;

 What will you feel when you learn about your own death?

-This message releases a whole range of contradictory feelings and thoughts from the reflexive rejection of information about the situation, disappointment, anger, and envy, towards all those who do not need to suffer or can remain among the living, ending with a feeling of loneliness, exclusion or a deep desire to stay alive, because so many things you haven’t done or completed.
+This message releases a whole range of contradictory feelings and thoughts from the reflexive rejection of information about the situation, to disappointment, anger, and envy, towards all those who do not need to suffer or can remain among the living, ending with a feeling of loneliness, exclusion or a deep desire to stay alive, because so many things you haven’t done or completed.

 You can persistently refuse this information until your last breath.
 You may also be shaky, anxious, and completely confused because you will not get to know that your life is ending.
 Death can also be expected with peace.
 Either to end your physical suffering or because you will have deep confidence that everything is all right.
 Of course, this last attitude is the best, because it makes it easier to say goodbye to family and friends.